flameshot-org/flameshot/README.md

 **Not working on Wayland**

-If you are using Gnome you need to install the [TopIcons](https://extensions.gnome.org/extension/495/topicons/) extension in order to see the systemtray icon.
+- If you are using Gnome you need to install the [TopIcons](https://extensions.gnome.org/extension/495/topicons/) extension in order to see the systemtray icon.

+- In order to speed up the first launch of Flameshot (DBus init of the app can be slow), consider starting an application automatically on boot.

-This software is very focused on selection capture and edition, but you can do full screen captures very easily just not having a visible selection, by default it will take it as if you were selecting the whole screen.
+- This software is very focused on selection capture and edition, but you can do full screen captures very easily just not having a visible selection, by default it will take it as if you were selecting the whole screen.

-Check the ./docs folder for more information.
+- Check the [docs](./docs) folder for more information.

+- Information about manual compilation can be found [here](./docs/dev/compilation.md)`

 ## Screenshots